 If you’re craving a last-minute getaway and you’re willing to fly anywhere within your budget, you can use the KAYAK Explore tool.
 Just enter your departure city and discover destinations you can fly to within your price range.

 Use the slide tools to filter for budget and flight duration, as well as the type of trip (flexible?
 Check “anything”) and how many stops you’re willing to make.
-You can search within a date range or any time, any duration, and discover a deal – and a destination! – you may have never even considered otherwise.

 4. Travel during the offseason or shoulder season.

-It sounds cliche, but planning your trip during the offseason or shoulder season can increase your chances of scoring a last minute deal on flights (as well as other savings, like more affordable hotels).
+It sounds cliché, but planning your trip during the offseason or shoulder season can increase your chances of scoring a last-minute deal on flights (as well as other savings, like more affordable hotels).

-A cheap last minute flight is much less likely to happen during major holidays and peak seasons, such as the summer months, when demand is high.
-If you are flying internationally this summer, KAYAK data shows that fares dip as summer winds down, making August your best bet for cheap last minute deals.
+Summer travel tip: If you are flying this summer, KAYAK data shows that fares dip as summer winds down, making late August your best bet for cheap last-minute deals.

 5. Fly on actual holidays, like Christmas Day or New Year’s.

-Another straightforward way to snag last minute deals on flights: search for one-way routes, even on a different airline.
+Another straightforward way to snag last-minute deals on flights: search for one-way routes, even on a different airline.
 This way, you can mix and match airlines – and even airports — to create a budget-friendly trip.

 You don’t even need to put in the work, because KAYAK Hacker Fares does it for you automatically.
 If you’ve found a hacker fare, it will typically say “Hacker Fare” underneath the price.
-If you do book on different airlines, be sure you have downloaded each carrier’s app so you can stay informed about flight updates or cancellations.

 7. Consider redeye flights.